keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ## Making NFT Series
 In this section, you'll be creating the series of NFTs to be used as POAPs.

-The Keypom SDK provides a function to create an NFT series specifically for function call drops, called `createNFTSeries`.
+The Keypom SDK provides a function to create an NFT series specifically for function call drops, called [`createNFTSeries`](../../../keypom-sdk/modules.md#createnftseries).
 It requires the following parameters:

 - `dropId`: The drop ID for the drop that should have the NFT series associated with it.
 - `metadata`: 	The metadata that all minted NFTs will have.

-The `metadata` is an object with these properties:
+`metadata` is an object with these properties:
-* `title`: The title for the NFTs in the series
+* `title`: The title for the NFTs in the series.
-* `description`: Description for all NFTs in the series
+* `description`: Description for all NFTs in the series.
-* `media`: link to the media for the NFTs
+* `media`: link to the media for the NFTs.
-* `copies`: Number of NFTs in the series
+* `copies`: Number of NFTs in the series.

 The code for creating the series is shown below.